-Definition: When two objects in contact with each other reach the same temperature
+Definition: When two objects in contact with each other reach the same temperature.

 Characteristic: Zero net exchange, same amount of exchange between parts

-Example: Any two objects touching each other that is not exchanging heat
+Example: Any two objects touching each other that are not exchanging heat.

 Non-example: Things being cooled or heated but staying the same temperature – like a car in the sun with the AC on.
 The car is still receiving energy in, but the AC is taking energy out.
 The car is not in equilibrium with its environment, but the internal environment is stable.